Transfer Student Profiles

 Have any questions about the transfer student experience?
 If so, just ask.!
 Please feel free to email me at firstname.lastname@example.org

 Making the decision to transfer after my freshman year was a very difficult change to undertake.
-I wasn’t sure if I would be able to transition well and was uncertain if transferring would lead to the different college experience I was seeking.
+I was nervous about restarting my college experience and I wasn’t sure if I would be able to transition into the new school smoothly.

-Transferring was not an easy choice to make but transferring to F&M was definitely the right decision for me.
-I am grateful to have chosen F&M and hope that you can share the same experience that I have.
-I encourage you to visit campus, talk to students and ask questions if you have them when continuing with the transfer process.
+Transferring can be scary, but when you find the right place, it makes the whole experience worthwhile.
+I highly encourage you to visit campus, talk to students and professors in your anticipated major, and ask questions!
 Please feel free to email me at email@example.com if you have any questions.
 I wish you the best of luck in your journey and hope that you too find the right fit.

 Transfer Student Profiles